differentialhq/differential/control-plane/README.md

 See the [Documentation](https://docs.differential.dev) for more information.

-## How do I self-host?

-You can self-host the Differential control-plane using your own compute, as long as you can run a Docker container.
-Differential only requires a postgres database for persistence.
-See the detailed guide to self-hosting using fly.io [here](https://docs.differential.dev/advanced/self-hosting).

 ## Contributing

 We welcome contributions to Differential!
 Please see the [Contributing Guide](../CONTRIBUTING.md) for more information.